 This course can be completed in about four weeks.
 It’s self-paced, though, so you can take more time, if necessary.
 You should plan to spend about three to five hours a week on studies for this class.

 As with the other free courses on this list, all course materials are available online. edX support is also available.
-If you want to have graded assignments and quizzes and get a certificate for the course, a one-time fee applies.
+A one-time fee applies if you want to have graded assignments and quizzes and get a certificate for the course.

 22. University of Illinois’ Microeconomics Principles

 The study of economics involves looking at the role of money in transactions.
-But, this course from the University of Illinois Urbana-Champaign and Coursera dives much deeper.
+But, this Microeconomics Principles course from the University of Illinois Urbana-Champaign and Coursera dives much deeper.

 For example, you’ll study how economics and the environment are intertwined.
 You’ll also look at economic crimes, labor markets, and politics.

-In fact, this course delves into various applications of economics, including:
+In fact, this course goes into various applications of economics, including:

 • Sports